 When bucking and felling operations are being performed by two or more persons at the same time, the felling operations should be separated from the bucking operation by a distance of at least twice the height of the tree being felled.
-Trees should not be felled in a manner that would endanger any person, strike any utility line, or cause any property damage.
+Trees should not be felled in a manner that would endanger any person, strike any utility line or cause any property damage.
 If the tree does make contact with any utility line, the company should be notified immediately.

-The chainsaw operator should keep on the uphill side of the terrain as the tree is likely to roll or slide downhill after it is felled.
+Stand on the uphill side of the terrain as the tree is likely to roll or slide downhill after it is felled.

-An escape path should be planned and cleared as necessary before cuts are started.
+Plan and clear an escape path before cuts are starting cuts.
 The escape path should extend back and diagonally to the rear of the expected line of fall.

-Before felling starts, consider the natural lean of the tree, the location of larger branches, and the wind direction to judge which way the tree will fall.
+Before starting to fell a tree, consider the natural lean of the tree, the location of larger branches and the wind direction to judge which way the tree will fall.